LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

 {: .important}
 For an easier way to recieve a reply message from the consumer, implement the [ABC SDK](apple-business-chat-sdk-overview.html) and follow the steps seen [here](apple-business-chat-sdk-implementation.html#reply-cim-from-consumer-to-agent)

 An agent can recieve back from the consumer a Custom Interactive Message with a textual context.
-This text can be displayed to the agent in the LiveEngage workspace.
+This text can be displayed to the agent in the Agent Workspace.

 For example, if the consumer selects a product inside of your iMessage app, the Agent can see which product they selected via this contextual text.